How do Toll Tags Work in the US?

 Toll Roads vs Free Ways

 Toll roads are the roads that require vehicle owners to pay a fee to use them.
 Commuters must pay a fee to use these roads that charge a fee.
 In most cases, the cost is determined by the distance traveled as well as the kind of vehicle used.
-These roadways, on the whole, are kept in good condition and have short wait times for vehicles traveling on them.
+These roadways, on the whole, are kept in good condition and have short wait times for cars traveling on them.

 On the other hand, vehicles do not pay to use freeways; they are typically well-maintained and see very few traffic delays.
 Toll roads are often more expensive than freeways, but they could be well worth the money for commuters who wish to avoid traffic and have a more enjoyable driving experience.